rexhanh/1724_final_project/proposal.md

    ```

    So we will use the price, change, change percent from the returned object.

    **Will use List widget from ratatui**

-3. A more detailed view on the right
+3. A more detailed view on the right: Chart

    On the right, a chart showing daily movement will appear, or the user can choose to show a chart for a month, six months, or a year.

    **API will be used**: https://www.alphavantage.co/query?function=TIME_SERIES_INTRADAY&symbol=IBM&interval=5min&apikey=demo